OpenWilma/openwilma.js/README.md

 # Installation
 ## Node.js
-This Node.js module is not yet available through the npm registry, since it is still heavily in the developement phase and not stable.
+This Node.js module is not yet available through the npm registry, since it is still heavily in developement and not stable.

 Before installing, download and install Node.js.

-Installation is done using the npm install command, which in our case pulls the module from the GitHub:
+Installation is done using the npm install command, which in our case pulls the module from GitHub:

 ```
 $ npm install OpenWilma/openwilma_js